 For archetypal Scorpio inspo, read Super-Cannes or High Rise, by the triple-Scorpio surrealist J.G.
 Ballard.
-When his publisher rejected his first novel Crash, suggesting that he seek psychiatric help, the author was thrilled, seeing it as a sign of artistic success.
+When a publisher rejected his novel Crash, suggesting that he seek psychiatric help, the author was thrilled, seeing it as a sign of artistic success.

 Or, read your dream diary religiously, a la Ryan Gosling.
 That’s your hotwire to the meta-realms, whether or not you’ve got Scorpio privilege.
 FYI, Gosling has hired fellow Scorp Charlie Kaufman to adapt The Memory Police, by Yoko Agawa, a novel about a dystopian surveillance state that Ballard would have loved.